Dom-in/ASF-Bot/README.md

 ### Roadmap
 ✔️Finish the main code of the bot<br>
 ✔️Add leaderboard system where people can see the leaderboard rank they have on country rank<br>
+✔️Create login instance code so it can be used with other commands<br>
 ❌All stuff that is based in ASF api<br>
+❌Add Game Redemmer (Scans Redit and steam api for free games)s<br>
-❌RCon commands<br>
+❌RCon commands<br><br>
-✔️Create login instance code so it can be used with other commands
+SOON MORE TO ADD INTO LIST